Local regularity for the space-homogeneous Landau equation with very soft potentials: Introduction

 \textbf{Corollary C.} {\it Let $f$ be a global Villani solution of the Landau equation \eqref{e:landau} for $\gamma\in[-3,-2)$, with initial data \eqref{e:ic} satisfying \eqref{ini-bnd}.
 Assume that $f$ is radial, viz. there exists $\bar v\in\R^3$ and a measurable function $\mathfrak F$ defined a.e. on $(0,+\infty)\times(0,+\infty)$ such that

 Then the singular set of this radial solution satisfies $\Sing[f]\subset(0,+\infty)\times\{\bar v\}$. }

-Corollary C is a direct consequence of Theorem B, but does not follow directly from partial regularity, i.e. Theorem A, for $\gamma\!\in\![-3,\tfrac{12}5)$.
+Corollary C is a direct consequence of Theorem B, but does not follow directly from partial regularity, i.e. Theorem A, for $\gamma\!\in\![-3,-\tfrac{18}7)$.
 The proof of Theorem B (and therefore of Corollary C) involves significantly different ideas, including a local bound on $(-\Delta_v)^{-1}f(t,v)$, a critical quantity which dominates in turn the diffusion matrix $f(t,\cdot)\star a$ of \eqref{e:landauNC}.

-To the best of our knowledge, Theorem B and Corollary C are the first regularity results on global weak solutions of the Landau-Coulomb equation without any smallness condition on the quantity \eqref{ini-bnd}.
+To the best of our knowledge, Theorem B and Corollary C are the first regularity results on global weak solutions of the Landau-Coulomb equation for the largest class of initial data satisfying only the physically natural constraints \eqref{ini-bnd} of finite mass, energy and entropy, without any smallness condition on the quantity \eqref{ini-bnd}, and without any additional decay assumption on $f_{in}$.
+In particular, we do not know whether the breakthrough result by Guillen and Silvestre in \cite{GuilSilv} can be applied to obtain global regularity for the class of solutions considered in Theorem B and Corollary C.